malouro/ggis-bot/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Enhancement or feature request
 about: Suggest an idea for Ggis
 title: ''
-labels: new feature
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to an existing command or feature?**
+**Is your enhancement related to an existing command or feature?**
 <!-- Mention the existing feature, command, etc. here. -->

 **Describe the solution you'd like**